felleg/felleg.gitlab.io-backup/content/posts/3-WhyILeftPhysics.md

 later, I quickly realigned and selected a bidisciplinary Mathematics-Physics program for college.
-I figured, since I had had my fill of labs with the biology and chemistry courses, the right choice for me was to opt for a program grounded in fundamental theories.
-I don't know how I was so careless during this period.
-Again, do your research, kids!
+I figured, since I had had my fill of labs with the biology and chemistry courses, the right choice for me was to opt for a program grounded in fundamental theories (I don't know how I was so careless during this period.
+Again, do your research, kids!).

 The fun was about to begin.